djndl1/CSNotes/os/concepts/processes_threads.md

 }
 ```

-Addressing can be done by assigning each process an identifier.
-A different way is to use a new data structure call a _mailbox_ to place a certain number of messages.
-When a process tries to send to a mailbox that is full, it is suspended until a message is removed from the mailbox.
+e.g. the **Message Passing Interface** standard protocol.

+#### Barrier

 - **barrier**: When a thread reaches the barrier, it is blocked until all processes have reached the barrier.
-This allows groups of threads to synchronize. e.g. multiple threads computing a matrix transformation iteratively.
+This allows groups of threads to synchronize.
+e.g. multiple threads computing a matrix transformation *iteratively*, that is, no thread should proceed to the next iteration before others.

+#### Lock-free

-- **avoiding lock - read-copy-update**: the key is to ensure that each reader either reads the old version of the data or the new one entirely. **RCU** decouples the removal and reclamation of the update.
+- **read-copy-update**: properly design an algorithm to ensure that each reader either reads the old version of the data or the new one entirely.
+  **RCU** decouples the removal and reclamation phases of the update.

 # Scheduling